 Blue Ox Heating & Air provides premier furnace installation and replacement for residential customers throughout the Minneapolis-St. Paul metro area.
 Whether you are considering replacing your old furnace or need a new one installed, we will work with you to come up with a solution which meets your needs.
 Our certified heating technicians will assess your current situation to find a solution that fits your budget and requirements.
 Find out more about the options for replacement and installation options for furnaces with Blue Ox Heating & Air.

-Which Type of Furnace is Right for Me?
+The Best Type of Furnace for Your Home

-Oil Furnace: An oil furnace operates similar to a forced-air furnace, but uses oil that is burned into a fine mist so it can be absorbed into the air and carried to the rooms through ducts.
+- Oil – An oil furnace works similar to a natural gas furnace, but uses oil instead of gas to burn, which is pushed into the air into the rooms through the duct system.